gkutieva/movie_list/README.md

 - JF 3.6 - Can implement a RESTful API.

 ## Getting started:
-Click [here](https://chimerical-profiterole-2bbea0.netlify.app/) to browse the portfolio app!
+Click [here](https://courageous-naiad-bad7ad.netlify.app/) to browse the Flixnet app!